andres-c/facebook_test/README.md

 ## Local needs Facebook App ID and App Secret in config/secret.js

-Create the file secret.js in the config folder, then copy and paste the following code with your Facebook App ID and App secret.
+Create the file secret.js in the config folder, then copy and paste the following code into secret.js with your Facebook App ID and App secret.

 module.exports = {